 Nestled in the golf course in the middle of Clifton Park in Baltimore, is a small five acre cemetery.
-To the casual observer, it just looks like open space, clumps of trees and grass but closer observation reveals a few piles of tombstones scattered around some trees.
+To the casual observer, it just looks like open space park land, but closer observation reveals four clusters of tombstones.

 How did it get this way?
 There was a long history of desecrations to the point the city of Baltimore recommended bulldozing the tombstones, many under layers of soil.
 It remained that way for almost 30 years until a small group of descendants found each other and formed the Friends of St. Vincent Cemetery (FOSVC).